jsolorzano734/jsolorzano734.github.io/index.md

 #### _Articles_

-- <a href="https://apsjournals.apsnet.org/doi/10.1094/PHP-03-22-0021-RS" target="_blank" style="text-decoration: none; color:#039fb9"> May 2022.
-Recent publication about the fungus _Xylaria necrophora_ </a>: Secondary metabolites produced by _Xylaria necrophora_ are responsible for foliar symptoms associated with taproot decline of soybean.
+- <a href="https://doi.org/10.1094/PHP-04-22-0033-DG"target="_blank" style="text-decoration: none; color:#039fb9"> August 2022.
+Recent publication about the fungus _Phyllachora maydis_ </a>: Tar Spot of Corn: A Diagnostic and Methods Guide.

 - <a href="https://apsjournals.apsnet.org/doi/10.1094/PHP-03-22-0021-RS" target="_blank" style="text-decoration: none; color:#039fb9"> May 2022.
 Recent publication about the fungus _Xylaria necrophora_ </a>: Secondary metabolites produced by _Xylaria necrophora_ are responsible for foliar symptoms associated with taproot decline of soybean.